 - Phase completion dates during the project

-- Month and year of the estimated project end date (The grant application timeline requires a completion date within one year from the initial funding date of the grant approval year.)
+- Month and year of the estimated project end date (The grant application timeline requires a completion date within within one year; the official grant year is July 1 – June 30.)

 Budget – Cost of the Project

-- The preferable budget format is a list or table including itemized expenses of the project.
+- The preferred budget format is a spreadsheet, although a list, chart or table is acceptable, which includes itemized eligible expenses of the project

 - In the budget list or table, note the use of 1:1 matching secured funds toward expenses of the project.

-- Include a column on the budget list or table, reflecting all sources of funding in place for the expenses of the project.
+- Include a column on the budget spreadsheet, reflecting all sources of funding in place for the eligible expenses of the project.

 List Separately from the Budget Any In-kind Contributions

 - In-kind contributions of labor or materials must not be included in the Budget spreadsheet as a project expense, but must be listed separately for informational purposes only.